rm0909/my-store/README.md

 ### What i learned:

-- Create a middleware to upload images in cloudinary and assign the image to the user that posted the product.
+- Create a middleware to upload images in cloudinary and assign the image to the product posted by the user.

 ### Biggest difficulty:
 - Upload image.